maxloncar/FrontendSlider/README.md

 # FrontendSlider
-Frontend Slider created with HTML, SASS/CSS and jQuery.
+Frontend Slider created with HTML, CSS and jQuery.